PyLadiesBerlin/advent_twitter_bot/README.md

 Configuration for pycodestyle can be found in the `./setup.cfg` file.
 The linters will also run as github actions when code is pushed to Github.

+## Creative Commons License
+This project is under the [MIT](./LINCENSE) creative commons license.
+It's code has been influenced, inspired and in parts taken from the project [Named After Men](https://github.com/TaiLinhares/named-after-men) by [Tai Linhares](https://github.com/TaiLinhares).